This post may contain affiliate links. Please read our disclosure policy.

 • It is a good dish to make ahead of time if you have guests coming.
 If it has to be made ahead, prior to serving just reheat in microwave or oven for a few minutes and serve.

-• To steam the brussel sprouts either use a bamboo steamer or your preferred choice of steaming
+• To steam the Brussel sprouts either use a bamboo steamer or your preferred choice of steaming

 • If using a bamboo steamer, place the bamboo steamer into a wide-rimmed, shallow pan or skillet, and fill it with enough water to come up above the bottom rim of the steamer by about a quarter inch.
 For easy cleaning, line the steamer with parchment paper.